 - The applicant owns the gun for which the permit is being issued,

 - The applicant completed a course of firearm training.
 And,

 - The applicant is either a resident of the county, or his/her principal place of business is in the county and he/she spends substantial time there.1

 There are two types of gun licenses that sheriffs may issue.
-The first is a CCW-type permit, allowing the license-holder to carry a concealed handgun on his/her person.
-The second is a license to carry the handgun loaded and exposed; but note that this type of license is available only in counties with less than 200,000 people.2
+The first is a CCW-type permit, allowing the license holder to carry a concealed handgun on his/her person.
+The second is a license to carry the handgun loaded and exposed.
+But note that this license type is available only in counties with less than 200,000 people.2

 - 26150 PC.
 Stanislaus County Deputy Sheriffs’ Assn. v.
 County of Stanislaus (Cal.
 App.
 5th Dist., 2016), 205 Cal.
 Rptr.
 3d 847, 2 Cal.
 App.
 5th 368.